e

 propose

-When you propose something, you offer an idea or suggestion in the hope that it is accepted.
+When you propose something, you offer an idea in the hope that it is accepted.

 -